coda/packs-sdk/docs/guides/basics/data-types.md

 });
 ```

 Objects are displayed in the doc as a "chip", a small rectangle with rounded corners.
-A primary value is displayed within the chip, with additional properties of object shown on hover.
+The display value is shown within the chip, with additional properties of object shown on hover.

 <img src="../../../images/data_types_object_hover.png" srcset="../../../images/data_types_object_hover_2x.png 2x" class="screenshot" alt="Hovering over an object chip">